DA: New Mumia Abu-Jamal files show no sign of judge conflict

-PHILADELPHIA (AP) — Philadelphia prosecutors say they’ve found no hint from newly found files in a former Black Panther’s police slaying case that a judge involved had a conflict of interest.
+PHILADELPHIA (AP) — Philadelphia prosecutors say they’ve seen no evidence from newly found boxes of files in a former Black Panther’s police slaying case that a judge had a conflict of interest.

-Mumia Abu-Jamal recently won a chance to reargue his appeal in the 1981 slaying because a state Supreme Court justice who heard his 1998 appeal had been the city’s district attorney during an earlier one.
+Mumia Abu-Jamal recently won a chance to reargue his appeal in the 1981 slaying because a state Supreme Court justice who sat in on the 1998 arguments had been the city’s district attorney during his initial appeal.

-Current District Attorney Larry Krasner must soon decide whether to fight a city judge’s decision to give Abu-Jamal a new hearing.
+Current District Attorney Larry Krasner must soon decide whether to fight a city judge’s decision to give Abu-Jamal the new hearing.
+That ruling followed a U.S. Supreme Court decision that ordered a new trial in a similar case.

-In a letter Friday, the district attorney’s office says the case files found in a storage area include police paperwork, tapes and discovery material.
-But prosecutors say there’s no sign retired Justice Ronald Castille was directly involved in the case as district attorney.
+In a letter to the court Friday, Krasner’s office said six boxes of case files found this month in a storage area include police paperwork, tapes, jury selection notes and discovery material.
+But prosecutors said there’s no sign that retired Justice Ronald Castille was directly involved in Abu-Jamal’s case as district attorney from 1986 to 1991.

 Most Read Nation & World Stories